Floor fitting

 After inspecting your site we first prepare the subfloor.
 If we are fitting wooden flooring onto wood, we make sure that all subfloors are sound and dry.
 We then start installing the planks with screws, which is by far the best way to work; screws can be removed easily if necessary, but nails are not so easy.

 When fitting wood over a screed or concrete subfloor we use appropriate adhesives to stick the floor down or lay a floating installation over an underlay.
 Yes, you can fit a wooden floor over concrete.
-Again, have a look at the Berthold website and see what your options are.

 Once the floor installation is complete, skirting boards or beadings are fitted, doors trimmed, and the threshold fitted.